GEEGEE1205/My-IncubatorHub-Project_1/README.md

   - Gender
   - Region

+-  **Key Insights**:

+     - Gender Imbalance persists in several departments and locations
+     - Evidence of a gender pay gap, especially in higher-paid roles
+     - Ratings appear biased in some cases, affecting bonus allocations
+     - Several employees earn below the minimum threshold
+     - The bonus system needs refinement for fair and transparent distribution

+-  **Recommendations**:

+  - Promote Gender Equality Across Departments and Regions.
+Set measurable gender diversity targets in recruitment and internal promotions to ensure equal representation.

+  - Address the Gender Pay Gap.
+Conduct a comprehensive salary audit and implement a standardized pay structure that eliminates disparity for roles with similar job grades and responsibilities.

+  - Review Rating & Bonus Allocation Processes.
+Train supervisors on fair performance appraisal practices and introduce multi-rater (360°) evaluations to reduce bias.
+Also Automate bonus calculations using transparent rules integrated into HR systems.

+   - Ensure Compliance with Minimum Wage Policies.
+Enforce a minimum salary policy across all regions and departments, and adjust non-compliant salaries accordingly.

+   - Maintain Accurate and Updated Employee Records.
+Regularly audit and update HR databases to remove exited employees and obsolete departments.

+   - Leverage Data for HR Decision-Making.
+Implement routine dashboard reporting for key HR metrics like gender parity, salary distribution, and employee performance.

 -  **Pictorial information of the analysis process** :

 ![WhatsApp Image 2025-07-03 at 14 30 51_86d76deb](https://github.com/user-attachments/assets/d7addbdf-c022-41d5-ad4d-f08293fde82a)
 ![WhatsApp Image 2025-07-03 at 14 30 46_5b9d0b72](https://github.com/user-attachments/assets/4eb371c5-5383-4127-af1f-1fac98049c63)
 ![WhatsApp Image 2025-07-03 at 14 30 59_caf32efe](https://github.com/user-attachments/assets/334c3a99-469d-46e0-a74a-49f18dd5b3c3)